What I am asking for may be impossible.

 As an autism family, our lives often revolve around anticipating our son’s needs, reacting to his moods, challenges and joys.
 We are very good at it.
 His baby sister is just two years old and already she knows the ins and outs of his moods, when she can play, and when she should stay away.
 We are the only experts in managing him and keeping him happy.
 Unfortunately, in many circumstances, leaving home has the consequence that we relinquish some of that control, meaning life can become more difficult.

-Until recently, when a friend mentioned how brilliant Mark Warner had been for her own little boy on the spectrum, I would have assumed that a holiday abroad would be almost impossible.
+Until recently, when a friend mentioned how a wonderful package holiday had been for her own little boy on the spectrum, I would have assumed that a holiday abroad would be almost impossible.
 We have travelled abroad before, to visit my mum and dad in France – where every detail of Biggest’s routine can be managed to be as close to home as possible.
 Even then, the reality of travelling, of preparing, of making everything go smoothly for him – it is exhausting.
 Often, it takes him a long time in a new place to start being our little boy again.
 And it takes us weeks to recover from the strain of the journey and relax too.
 Not only this, but we were able to take a car full of familiar things – his own plates, bowls and cups, his own duvet and pillow.
 On a traditional package holiday, we would be extremely limited in the physical objects that we could bring to keep his routine constant.

-With that in mind, many of the things on our Autism Family Travel Essentials Mood Board will not take up space in a case – but they are the essential ingredients to making an (almost?) impossible dream become a reality for us.
+With that in mind, many of the things on our Autism Family Travel Essentials Mood Board will not take up space in a case – but they are the essential ingredients to making an almost impossible dream become a reality for us.

 Our Mood Board is interactive.
 Click on each square to view our autism family travel essentials: